Article

 Design plays an essential role in building a brand, which is a blend of image, experience, and reputation of a company.
 Ultimately, a brand is defined by how people perceive, experience and talk about it, rather than how the company wishes to be perceived.
 Branding is a discipline through which a company maintains its brand presence via media appearances, PR statements, quality offerings with appealing design, and exceptional customer service.
 The brand is often the company's most valuable intangible asset – consider Tesla and Coca-Cola as examples.

-Design is fundamental in defining brand identity and developing brand assets, from visual elements like logos, typefaces, icons, and imagery to digital presence (websites and apps) and non-visual assets such as slogans, value propositions, tone of voice, company culture, values, and mission statements.
+Design is fundamental in defining brand identity and developing brand assets, from visual elements like logos, typefaces, icons, and imagery to digital presence (websites and apps) and non-visual assets such as slogans, value propositions, tone of voice, company story & culture, positioning, values, and mission statements.
 Brand identity is the main influence on how the company wishes to be perceived by the public, and these activities are prime opportunities for applying strategic design.

 A company must have strong offerings to survive, but branding – through design – creates a competitive advantage that elevates a company from average to exceptional.
 A strong brand allows companies to sell their offerings at a higher price than their rivals, a concept known as price premium, which can be achieved by developing a strong brand.
 Related to offerings is brand experience, which refers to how people perceive and interact with the brand.
 Interactions, such as the quality of customer service and the offerings themselves (whether physical products or digital services), shape this experience.
 While products and services are naturally designed, so too are service scenarios, such as interactions with customer and delivery services, and sales.
 Design is the enabler that creates consistent brand experiences, which contribute to a positive brand reputation.